 Such a unique way to learn piano!
-My 6 year old daughter started her first piano lessons with Leslie’s group class and she loves it!
+My daughter started her first piano lessons with Leslie’s group class and she loves it!
 Playing and learning with other kids around her has helped her confidence, and the class is always full of giggles, which means fun!
 This approach of group lessons seems to take off a lot of the pressure that I remembered when taking one-on-one classes as a kid.

 Trying to find the right teacher?

 Simply fill out your name and email here and start exploring Group Piano Lessons.

 6210 Columbia Avenue, St. Louis, Missouri 63139, United States